 Addiction – like cancer – is a disease.

+Behaviors started early.
 Highly impulsive.
 Overly anxious.

 We openly talked about substance abuse.
 We discussed family genetics and risk.
 We read hard-knock stories in the newspaper.
-We even listened to a panel of teens in recovery and saw the negative effects firsthand.

 Don’t start.
 Not worth the risk.
 Addiction can happen quickly.